matthewGrinde/stunning-doodle/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

+The input will include the ISBN number for each book, the name of the book, how many of each book are on the shelf (by updating every time a book is added or checked out), and the aisle number and shelf number of the book.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.